scribe-security/docs/docs/guides/enforcing-sdlc-policy.md

 <details>
   <summary> Binary verification </summary>
-In this example, the policy, named "binary_rule" enforces requirements on the binary `my_binary.exe` was Originated from which Azure DevOps triggered by the `https://dev.azure.com/mycompany/somerepo` repo.
+In this example, the policy, named "binary_origin" enforces requirements on the binary `my_binary.exe` was Originated from which Azure DevOps triggered by the `https://dev.azure.com/mycompany/somerepo` repo.
 The policy rule also enforces an unsigned SLSA provenance statement is produced as evidence.

 ```yaml